Congratulations on being an Irene Ryan Scholarship Nominee! The information and links below will help you register and prepare for your audition.

 COMPLETE THE ONLINE FORM TO REGISTER

 The best part of the Ryan process is the opportunity to grow and learn from the experience.
-Regional faculty respondents will provide each student individual feedback after the preliminary round, and semi-final and final round selectors will give responses after each of those rounds.
+Regional faculty respondents will provide each student individual feedback after the preliminary round, via scheduled zoom sessions prior to the first day of the festival, and semi-final and final round selectors will give responses, as well.

 RECEIVE A SCHOLARSHIP